appscode/blog/content/post/elasticsearch-webinar-2022.03.23/index.md

 On 23rd March 2022, Appscode held a webinar on **Managing Opensearch cluster in Kubernetes using KubeDB**.
 Key contents of the webinars are:

--Deploy Opensearch cluster
+- Deploy Opensearch cluster
--Deploy and manage Opensearch Dashboards instance -Version Upgrade of Opensearch Cluster using KubeDB Ops Request -Configure Opensearch Dashboard with Custom configurations
+- Deploy and manage Opensearch Dashboards instance
+- Version Upgrade of Opensearch Cluster using KubeDB Ops Request
+- Configure Opensearch Dashboard with Custom configurations

 ## Description of the Webinar

-Earlier in this webinar, our speaker discussed in detail about `Opensearch`, it's functionalities and use cases.
-They created an `Opensearch` instance with `Elasticsearch` custom resource and an `Opensearch Dashboard` instance with `ElasticsearchDashboard` custom resource.
+Earlier in this webinar, we discussed in detail about `Opensearch`, it's functionalities and use cases.
+Opensearch is a suite of tools centered on a search engine daemon, also called opensearch.
+It also consists of  a visualization and user interface, OpenSearch Dashboards.
+It is a 100% open source software, and it’s all released under the apache license version 2.0.
+We created an `Opensearch` instance with `Elasticsearch` custom resource and an `Opensearch Dashboard` instance with `ElasticsearchDashboard` custom resource.

-Later in this webinar, he demonstrated basic CRUD operations in `Opensearch` cluster using `Dev Tools` from `Opensearch Dashboards`.
+Later in this webinar, we demonstrated basic CRUD operations in `Opensearch` cluster using `Dev Tools` from `Opensearch Dashboards`.
 After that, the earlier deployed `Opensearch` instance was shown to be upgraded by version with data persistence using `ElasticsearchOpsRequest` .
 Finally, how to add `Custom Branding` configurations for `opensearch Dashboards` was illustrated step by step.

   Take a deep dive into the full webinar below: